Enzo Fittipaldi: 2022: Redemption

-A disappointing round in Paul Ricard a car issue meant he was confined to 14th.
+A disappointing round in Paul Ricard a car issue meant Fittipaldi was confined to 14th.
 Worst was to come as he stalled at the start of the sprint race and retiring after colliding with Roberto Merhi, which earned a five-place grid drop.
 He finished tenth in the feature race and added a point, only because Richard Verschoor suffered an engine issue ahead and retired.
 However, Fittipaldi would experience his best round of the season in Hungary, qualifying in ninth place.
 He took the lead at the start from Doohan in the sprint race into the first corner, but locked up at the next turn and fell to third place.
 He would stay there for the remainder of the race and collect another podium.
-In the feature race, he was up to fifth by lap 4, and made a successful overcut during the pit stops that saw him jump to second place behind Théo Pourchaire. third and second respectively in Hungary.
+In the feature race, he was up to fifth by lap 4, and made a successful overcut during the pit stops that saw him jump to second place behind Théo Pourchaire.
 Heading into the summer break, the Brazilian sat fourth in the standings with 100 points.

-In Spa-Francorchamps, he had his best qualifying yet, qualifying second.
+In Spa-Francorchamps, Fittipaldi had his best qualifying yet, qualifying second.
 After finishing the sprint race in 13th, he dropped two places to fourth at the start of the feature race, and was involved in a tight battle with Liam Lawson and eventually finished fifth.
 However, he was demoted to tenth place after gaining a place on Lawson off-track.
 In Zandvoort, he qualified 13th and finished the sprint race in the same position.
 In a hectic feature race, Fittipaldi claimed fifth place, staying out of trouble.

 In Monza, he qualified 16th.
 After an uneventful sprint race where he ended 12th, a better feature race saw him pit at the right time, and end up in fourth place, but was promoted to third as Iwasa was disqualified ahead.
 A disappointing Abu Dhabi round saw Fittipaldi end his season with a collision with Jehan Daruvala in the sprint race, and 14th in the feature race.
 Fittipaldi ended the 2022 season in eighth place in the standings, scoring 126 points and six podium finishes.

-After the end of the campaign, his brother Pietro revealed that Fittipaldi had to undergo brain surgery as a result of a brain haemorrhage, which nearly caused him to miss the season opener.

-2023

 At the conclusion of the 2022 season, Fittipaldi tested for Carlin during the Abu Dhabi post-season test.
-In January 2023, the Brazilian was confirmed to be driving for the British outfit for the 2023 Formula 2 Championship alongside fellow Red Bull junior Zane Maloney.
+Soon after, his brother Pietro revealed that Fittipaldi had to undergo brain surgery as a result of a brain haemorrhage, which nearly caused him to miss the season opener.